phonkee/crest-go/README.md

 # Crest

 Simple CRUD rest.
-This project uses generic to convert functions to http handlers
+This project uses generic to convert functions to http handlers.
+This is POC and only create is currently `investigated`.

 # Example